costajob/app-servers/README.md

 ##### Concurrency and parallelism
 Node is a single threaded language that relies on the reactor pattern to grant non-blocking calls.
-Node uses the pre-forking model to get parallelism (like MRI): it works pretty nicely, balancing the workload consistently on all of the cores (unlike MRI).
+Node uses the pre-forking model to get parallelism (like MRI).

 ### GO ServeMux
 I opted for the [HTTP ServeMux](https://golang.org/pkg/net/http/) GO standard library.